 - 1/2 teaspoon vanilla extract

-- 1. Whisk the cornmeal, whole wheat flour, spelt flour, oats, sugar, baking powder, salt, and cinnamon, if using, in a large bowl, taking care that the baking powder is evenly distributed throughout.
+- Whisk the cornmeal, whole-wheat flour, spelt flour, oats, sugar, baking powder, salt, and cinnamon, if using, in a large bowl, taking care that the baking powder is evenly distributed throughout.
 Spoon or pour the whole kit and caboodle into a large container and seal tightly.
 Store at room temperature for up to 3 months in a dark, cool pantry.

-- 2. To make 3 waffles, scoop 1 cup plus 3 tablespoons of the waffle mix into a large bowl.
+- To make 3 waffles, scoop 1 cup plus 3 tablespoons waffle mix into a large bowl.
 Whisk in the egg, milk, butter or nut oil, and vanilla.
-Mix well and set aside for 10 minutes while the waffle iron heats.
+Mix well and let rest at room temperature for 10 minutes while the waffle iron heats.

-- 4. Make the waffles according to the manufacturer’s instructions on the waffle iron.
-Serve the waffles in a stack while they’re hot, hot, hot.
+- Make the waffles according to the manufacturer’s instructions on the waffle iron.
+Pile the waffles into stacks and serve ’em while they’re hot, hot, hot.